bioinformaticsdotca/BiCG_2017/module8/annovar_lab.md

 # Lab Module 8 - Annovar

-This tutorial will take you through using Annovar.
+This tutorial will take you through using [Annovar](http://www.openbioinformatics.org/annovar/annovar_download_form.php).
+Instructions to install Annovar on your own computer can be found [here](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2017/master/module8/Reimand_CBW_may2017_lab8A_Annovar_installation_optional.txt).

 ## Login